 As a result of the waning of the LTRO and weakening credit metrics, Spain has seen a rise in its funding costs over the past couple of months.
-As can be seen in the below graph, the ten year debt yield has declined since Nov.
+As can be seen in the below graph, the bond yields have declined since Nov.
 2011, but have risen recently.
 The Spanish government has requested that the ECB purchase the government's debt.